 Subsections cannot be reorganized in the Contents pane.

-To control the height of a subsection, you can type a new value for the height property in the Size group on the Format tab or manually expand it by reshaping the selected subsection directly in the report view with the Select tool active.
+To control the height of a subsection, you can type a new value for the height property in the Size group on the ribbon tab named for the subsection, for example, Report Header, or manually expand the height by reshaping the selected subsection directly in the report view with the Select tool active.
 The width is the same for all subsections and is determined by the page width you specify for the report.
 Subsections can also be hidden from view.